 In no particular order, here are some favorite patterns for fly fishing trout in your local rivers and creeks for the spring season.

-LaFontaine’s Buzzball.
-Gary LaFontaine, a fishing and fly-tying pioneer, developed this simple pattern.
+LaFontaine’s Buzzball: Gary LaFontaine, a fishing and fly-tying pioneer developed this simple pattern.
 While fishing the Missouri River in winter, he struggled to imitate clustering midges, so he created the Buzzball.
-This pattern is extremely effective on many rivers, but it should work anywhere midge clusters get thick and gooey.
-In sizes 8 to 18 it can also work very well for a caddis imitation.
+This pattern is extremely effective on many rivers but should work anywhere midge clusters get thick and gooey.
+In sizes 8 to 18, it can also work very well for a caddis imitation.
 LaFontaine’s original pattern was tied without a high-visibility wing, but recent tiers added the wing for better visibility.
 When fishing the Buzzball, add fly floatant to your leader so the fly floats higher on the surface.

-There you have it, a solid list of great fly fishing flies for spring trout throughout the U.S. If fishing is allowed and legal in your area at the time, be sure to have these flies.
+There you have it, a solid list of great fly fishing flies for spring trout throughout the U.S. If fishing is allowed and legal in your area then, be sure to have these flies.
 Armed with the proper fly and the right amount of faith, your early spring fishing should be rewarding.